wp-plugins/team-rosters/readme.txt

 == Screenshots ==

-1. Edit All Players page
+1. Edit All Players admin page
-2. Edit Single Player page
+2. Edit Single Player admin page
-3. Sample of shortcode display
+3. Sample of a Roster Table [shortcode] display
-4. Sample of single player (bio) page
+4. Sample of Single Player (bio) page
-5. Settings page
+5. Display Settings admin page
 6. Sample Player Gallery page
+7. Teams (taxonomy) admin page

 == Changelog ==

+= 3.0 =
+*
+*

 = 2.1 =
 * Re-factored the featured image (thumbnail) activation code to avoid conflicts with another plugin.
 (Thanks, Razz.)
 * In the process, modified the theme settings so that the player photo width and height settings would always be honored.
 The default remains 150x150px regardless of how the thumbnail sizes are set in the theme.
 * Corrected another conflict with some themes due to my horrible choice of the function name - my_get_posts().
 Shame on me ... it's now mstw_tr_get_posts().
 Doh!

 = 2.0.1 =
 * One include file was omitted from the build.
 That file is only needed for the CSV import function, which won't run without it.